OsbornePro/NovaKey-Daemon/README.md

 sudo systemctl restart novakey
 ```

-This installer is safe to re-run and is designed to be idempotent for existing installations.
+This installer is designed to be safe to re-run on an existing installation.

+---

 ### Windows Installer

 The Windows installer script installs **NovaKey-Daemon** as a hardened Windows Service using native Windows facilities.
 It must be run from an **elevated PowerShell session** (*Administrator*).

 ```powershell